josci/jhu-ds-c3-course-project/README.md

 > The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

 ## Course Project Analysis
 The target of this analysis is to subset the data on the mean and standard deviation of each experiment and to present the result in a "tidy formatted" way.
-Exec run_analysis.R does the following for you
+Exec run_analysis.R does the following for you:

 1. read all measurements (train & test data)
 2. merge the two subsets
-3. select all columns representing the mean or standard deviation of an experiment
+3. select all columns representing the mean or standard deviation of a measured value
-4. enrich the data by adding two columns for the observed subject
+4. enrich the data by adding two columns (1. observed subject, 2. performed activity)
 5. replace the foreign key for the observed activity with the corresponding label
 6. from 5. create a new dataset with averaged values for each measurement grouped by subject and activity
 7. save the new data set to "averaged_data.csv" in the current working directory